git-pull/website/blog/2018/01/technical-screening.rst

 Some screenings ask you to do tricks that have no basis or grounding in *anything*.
 Questioning or denying the premise can really sour things.
-So we're passive and "just deal with it" to appear as prima donnas.
+So we're passive and "just deal with it" to not appear as prima donnas.

 .. admonition:: Story